lmkr/vine/README.md

 - The **VNE virtual machine** implemented as a virtual Ubuntu Linux machine for [VMware Player](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html).

-- The **VNE Manager** application which is a graphical front-end for creating and running virtual laboratories.
+- The **VNE manager** application which is a graphical front-end for creating and running virtual laboratories.

 - **Virtual laboratories** running inside the VNE virtual machine and implemented as virtual hubs and virtual Linux machines in [User Mode Linux](http://user-mode-linux.sourceforge.net/).

 ### Installation